Application Process

 – Minimum age 19 or have left school

-To support each athlete to achieve their sporting potential, including supporting them with their personal growth and to develop leadership skills so they can inspire other athletes in the region to achieve greatness.”
+To nurture each athlete to achieve their sporting potential, supporting them with personal growth and develop leadership skills so they can inspire other athletes in the region to achieve greatness.”
+To also partner with tertiary institutions in Otago to offer internship opportunities in the area of sport science to gain valuable industry experience.

-2. Eligibility Criteria: (“Otago” refers to the regions of North and Central Otago)
+2. Eligibility Criteria: (“Otago” refers to the regions of Dunedin, South, North and Central Otago)

 Should circumstances prevail, Otago Academy of Sport may choose to consider applicants that fall outside of the stated criteria.